laurelmclean/bubble-tea-shop/README.md

 Click add to order to add a drink to your current order.
 Click 'X' beside the drink name in order summary to remove drink from your order.

-## To Run

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.
-You may also see any lint errors in the console.

-### The images used in this project were sourced from Google.

 ## User Stories